MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ## Sphinx for complex modules

-When you want to improve your documentation strategies for Python packages, use [Sphinx](https://www.sphinx-doc.org/en/master/).
+When you want to improve your documentation strategies for Python packages, use [Sphinx].
 Sphinx is a tool for creating documentation and was originally created for documentation of the Python programming language.

-With Sphinx and some extensions, you can write documentation giving instructions and examples of your software AND pull out the in-code documentation we have already written as docstrings to document your API. **Note** that only using Sphinx to pull out API documentation is not a best-practice and should not be considered full and complete documentation.
+With Sphinx and some extensions, you can write documentation giving instructions and examples of your software AND pull out the in-code documentation we have already written as docstrings to document your API.
+**Note** that only using Sphinx to pull out API documentation is not a best-practice and should not be considered full and complete documentation.
 When documenting your project, in general, it is ideal to have accompanying end-user documentation at least as well.

 The ability to pull out in-code docstrings as documentation is an advantage - you won't have to maintain documentation in more than one place.
 Later, we will see how we can automatically generate our documentation every time we push to the repository.

-[Many projects you are familiar with](https://www.sphinx-doc.org/en/master/examples.html) use Sphinx for documentation - including numpy, matplotlib, and pytest.
+[Many projects you are familiar with][sphinx example] use Sphinx for documentation - including NumPy, Matplotlib, and Pytest.

 To use Sphinx, you will need to have Sphinx installed and some configuration files.
 CookieCutter has already set up files which we need to get started with Sphinx.